amirrezavazifeh/Snapshot-Hyperspectral-Imaging-Neural-Field/README.md

 ---

-## 🎥 Results
+## Results

 We tested our method on **four hyperspectral datasets**: **CS-hsdb**, **HS-SOD**, **Dermatology**, and **Pavia University**.
-Each dataset contains 10 spectral bands, resulting in hyperspectral cubes of dimension *(H, W, 10)*.
+10 spectral bands were selected for each dataset, resulting in hyperspectral cubes of dimension *(H, W, 10)*.

 For each dataset, we masked **90% of the pixels** per spectral band and used **complementary aperture codes** across wavelengths.
 Our reconstruction network then recovered the full hyperspectral cube from these sparse coded measurements.